5/5 (3)

 Tap above to jump to different sections of this tour

-This 5-night tour along the Danube River is a "sporty" experience for travelers interested in covering longer cycling distances each day.
-The active option described here treats you an average of 50 miles each day.
-If you're looking for a more leisurely cycling option, check out the Danube Bike Path (Classic) tour.
+This fabulous 5-night tour along the romantic Danube River is a super 'sporty' experience for travelers interested in covering longer cycling distances each day.
+The 'Active' option described here treats you to an average of 50 miles per day.
+If you're looking for a more leisurely cycling option, check out the Danube Bike Path 7 Nights (Classic) tour.

-Explore the paths along the blue Danube River just like the Romans, the legendary Nibelungs, and even Europe's powerful kings and emperors did before you.
-You will get to know the beauty and historical significance of this ancient military and trading route.
-Never far away from the cool, clear water of the Danube, you will enjoy one of Europe’s most beautiful and popular cycle routes.
+Explore the picturesque paths along the winding Danube River just like the Romans did, as well as the legendary Nibelungs and Europe's powerful kings and emperors.
+You'll get to know the beauty and historical significance of this ancient military and trading route, whilst never being far away from the cool, clear waters of the river on one of Europe's most popular and beautiful cycling routes.

 • Belvedere Palace, Vienna, Austria.
 Leyre@Unsplash